ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 ## REGISTER_TARGET_CID {#capsule-reg-target}

-The REGISTER_TARGET_CID capsule has type `0xffe601` and is sent by the client.
-It includes the target-provided connection ID on the client-to-target QUIC connection, and the corresponding Stateless Reset Token.
+The REGISTER_TARGET_CID capsule is sent by the client and includes the target-provided connection ID on the client-to-target QUIC connection, and the corresponding Stateless Reset Token.

 ~~~
 Register Target CID Capsule {
-  Type (i) = 0xffe601
+  Type (i) = see {{iana}} for the value of the capsule type
   Length (i),
-  Sequence Number (i),
   Connection ID Length (i)
   Connection ID (0..2040),
   Stateless Reset Token Length (i),